Swiss railway weighs challenge to Apple over trademark clock

 "SBB isn't hurt, but proud that his icon of watch design is being used by a globally active and successful business."

-Mondaine Group, the company that has held the license since 1986 to make clocks and wristwatches for consumers based on the 20th-century design classic, said it would also challenge Apple.
+Mondaine Group, the company that has held the licence since 1986 to make clocks and wristwatches for consumers based on the 20th-century design classic, said it would also challenge Apple.

 "The app is pretty much identical to our Mondaine watch," Andre Bernheim, the company's co-owner, told Reuters.
 "Three companies together - Apple, SBB and Mondaine - can together achieve something positive.
 We'll see how this all ends up."